 On date of departure – Please vacate cottage by 9.30am.
 (Extra time included to allow you to clean before you depart – see points 7-9)

 - All information provided both on this website and elsewhere, both prior to and after a booking is made, is given in good faith, and we will, as far as we’re reasonably able to, make sure it is as accurate as possible.
-However we shall not be liable for any damage or loss resulting from information given either orally or in writing.
+However we shall not be liable for any damage or loss resulting from information given either verbally or in writing.

 - We will not accept any liability or responsibility during your stay at Machair Cottage for any accident or injury to you, your family or friends, or loss or damage to personal property, howsoever caused – also, note the cottage sits on open farm land with seasonal grazing of cattle for which we accept no liability or responsibility for any damage they may cause to parked vehicles – we also advise visitors to take care and remain wary of the cattle when walking.

 - Please be advised that it is an old cottage and as such the stairs are fairly steep – please supervise young children accordingly.

 - In the unlikely event that Machair Cottage, Heanish becomes uninhabitable for the whole duration of your rental period / at any point during your rental period due to storm damage, flood, fire or other unforeseen causes beyond our control, g. previous visitor damage, see Clause 11, our responsibility and financial liability shall be limited to the return of the rental money received / pro-rata thereof – however, this does not include rental refunds in the event the ferry or plane is delayed or cancelled due to adverse weather conditions nor government interventions / travel restrictions etc to restrict spread of disease for example as outlined at point 18 – please ensure adequate insurance taken out.